corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/time-windows.md

 If you need to convert a time window to an absolute time, such as for display purposes, you can use a utility method to calculate the midpoint.

 {{< note >}}
 Corda requires every transaction to be completed within a specified time, and thus requires a time window that at least specifies and end time.
-The end time can be long (for example, 3 months), but must be defined.
-This is required in order to implement a more efficient notary protocol where the notary only tracks valid input states.
+The end time can be long (for example, three months), but must be defined.
+This is required to implement a more efficient notary protocol where the notary only tracks valid input states.
 {{< /note >}}